U.S. security expert says surveillance cameras can be hacked

 BOSTON A U.S. security expert says he has identified ways to remotely attack high-end surveillance cameras used by industrial plants, prisons, banks and the military, something that potentially would allow hackers to spy on facilities or gain access to sensitive computer networks.

-Craig Heffner, a former software developer with the National Security Administration who now works for a private security firm, said he discovered the previously unreported bugs in digital video surveillance equipment from firms including Cisco Systems Inc (CSCO.O), D-Link Corp (2332.TW) and TRENDnet.
+Craig Heffner, a former software developer with the National Security Administration who now works for a private security firm, said he discovered the previously unreported bugs in digital video surveillance equipment from firms including Cisco Systems Inc, D-Link Corp and TRENDnet.

 "It's a significant threat," he said in an interview.
 "Somebody could potentially access a camera and view it.
 Or they could also use it as a pivot point, an initial foothold, to get into the network and start attacking internal systems."